rabix/benten/aspirational-readme.md

 If you are editing apps that make references to apps in the SBG eco-system and you have passed Benten an API profile to communicate with the platform, Benten will allow you to change the version of the App using a drop down.
 Hand edits to a versioned nested app will be overridden if the app version is later changed.

-If you wish to hand edit a nested app you should also change the `id` of the app so it no longer appears to have been uploaded to the SBG system.
+If you hand edit a nested app which is marked as an an SBG app, the id will get a change the `id` of the app so it no longer appears to have been uploaded to the SBG system.

-## Edits are immediately saved
+**You can turn off all these features by typing `not-sbg-app` in the command bar.**

+## Saving to disk
 By default Benten will only save the main file to disk when asked to and will only reload a file from disk when asked to.
 The configuration file can be edited to change this behavior such that all changes are live: edits made in Benten are